Russian metals moguls reach out-of-court settlement

-LONDON (Reuters) - Russian billionaires Oleg Deripaska and Michael Cherney have reached an out-of-court settlement in a dispute over a billion dollar slice of the world’s largest aluminum producer RUSAL (0486.HK), shortly before they were due to give evidence in a drawn-out London court case.
+LONDON, Sept 27 (Reuters) - Russian billionaires Oleg Deripaska and Michael Cherney have reached an out-of-court settlement in a dispute over a billion dollar slice of the world’s largest aluminium producer RUSAL, shortly before they were due to give evidence in a drawn-out London court case.

 “Mr. Deripaska announces that Mr. Cherney’s litigation in London against him has been terminated,” a spokesperson for Deripaska said in a brief statement.
 “Neither party will be making any further comment in relation to the litigation or matters raised therein.”